ModelEarth/data-pipeline/README.md

 # Data Pipeline

-To prepare data for our [industry impact page](https://model.earth/localsite/info/), we're using [GitHub Actions](/community/projects/#github-actions) and two processes that estimate gaps in BLS data: Eckert Linear Objective Functions and Machine Learning.
+To prepare data for our [industry impact page](https://model.earth/localsite/info/), we'll be using [GitHub Actions](/community/projects/#github-actions) and two processes that estimate gaps in census employment data: Eckert Linear Objective Functions and Machine Learning.

 [Using Machine Learning for Census Business Data Gaps](research)